 Preparing for and Responding to Protest Activity

-Robert Kaiser, Assistant Attorney General & Kristen Devitt, Director of Office of School Safety
+Robert Kaiser, Assistant Attorney General & Kristen Devitt, former Director of Office of School Safety

 In light of the recent increase in COVID infections nation-wide, many school districts are opting to require students to wear a mask as they return to school.
 In response to the renewed masking requirements, many communities are seeing parents protest these decisions on the schoolhouse steps.
 The Wisconsin Department of Justice – Office of School Safety and Division of Legal Services will provide guidance on how to prepare for and respond to protest activity in the school environment.
 This webinar is intended for educators, law enforcement and prosecutors that will likely respond to these protest actions.